cappuu02/Cybersecurity-Sapienza/2Semester/IOT/4) Embedded Systems (PDF4).md

 In practice, it is more complicated, because there could be many terms and many different active modes (radio on/off, processor speed, etc).

 ## Minimizing energy consumption
-To minimise **sleep energy**, put microcontroller into lowest possible state - in the previous example we only saw “sleep” mode, but microcontrollers have different many low-power states and power-saving features. - the state the microcontroller is in has complex implications to software
+To minimise **sleep energy**, put microcontroller into lowest possible state

+in the previous example we only saw “sleep” mode, but microcontrollers have different many low-power states and power-saving features.

-To _minimise_ **active energy**, minimise time peripherals and MCU are active - perform operations in parallel to minimise active time - cluster/batch operations to minimise transition times (e.g., instead of sending one packet every second you can send 10 packets every ten seconds). - minimize clock rate.
+To _minimise_ **active energy**,
+- minimise time peripherals and MCU are active
+- perform operations in parallel to minimise active time
+- cluster/batch operations to minimise transition times (e.g., instead of sending one packet every second you can send 10 packets every ten seconds). - minimize clock rate.

 ## Sleep States: SAM4L running modes
 ![[41a.png]]